mdarnowski/ProxyServer/README.md

         * acceptConnections()
             While the program is running Server accepts new socket connections, passes them to Handler and creates new threads to handle.
-            "Server" accepts new connections while old ones are being handled.
+            Server accepts new connections while old ones are being handled.
         * run()
             Checks user input to turn off the program.